Maps4HTML/web-map-doc/docs/maps/mapml-viewer.md

   - `APSTILE` is based on the Alaska Polar Stereographic (EPSG:5936) projected coordinate reference system, and has 20 zoom levels (0 to 19).

-  - other projections are possible, using the "[Custom Projections](https://github.com/Maps4HTML/Web-Map-Custom-Element/blob/8723e4d8bad8e3629bc9dca7a6fe81d724e8418f/demo/CustomProjection.html#L1-L158)" API
+  - other projections are possible, using the [Custom Projections API](../api/custom-projections).

 `zoom` - a non-negative integer.
 The value establishes the initial zoom level of the map.
 For a small scale view of the world, use a lower value.
 Use larger values for larger scales (smaller area maps).
 The maximum value depends on the particular `projection` and data source.
 Many map data sources have limited zoom levels available.